cakephp/docs/en/appendices/2-0-migration-guide.rst

 Database objects
 ----------------

-Cake 2.0 introduces some changes to Database objects that should not greatly affect backwards compatibility.
+CakePHP 2.0 introduces some changes to Database objects that should not greatly affect backwards compatibility.
 The biggest one is the adoption of PDO for handling database connections.
 If you are using a vanilla installation of PHP 5 you will already have installed the needed extensions, but you may need to